abhishekrathore/fullstackbootcamp2019/02_BACKEND/4_MONGOOSE/README.md

 ### Delete - existing objects

-To Delete existing obejct in database we need to first find an object from database and then delete.
+To Delete existing obejct from database we need to first find an object from database and then delete.
 This might be considered as a combination of `find` and `remove` methods.

 ```js